GOLF TRAINING PART 1 – WHY SHOULD GOLFERS STRENGTH TRAIN

 GOLF, SHOT PUT, DISCUS THROW, FIGURE SKATING, BASEBALL

-For a long time, people believed that getting stronger and more powerful would not help you hit the ball longer.
+People believed that getting stronger and more powerful would not help you hit the ball longer for a long time.

 Which is not unlike how baseball was 40 years ago.
 Yet, nowadays, every baseball player worth his salt is engaging in serious training.

 Also, consider that the biggest hitters in baseball all tend to be large and strong.
-Aaron Judge is 6’7” and a lean 285lbs, Mike Trout is 6’2” and a jacked 240lbs (he also hit the gold ball a looooooong way), Pete Alonso is 6’3” and 250lbs, Jorge Soler is 6’4” and 230lbs and so on and so forth.
+Aaron Judge is 6’7” and a lean 285lbs, Mike Trout is 6’2” and a jacked 240lbs (he also hit the gold ball a looooooong way), Pete Alonso is 6’3” and 250lbs, Jorge Soler is 6’4” and 230lbs, and so on.

 And need I mention the “steroid era” hitters.
-Mark McGwire and Sammy Sosa looking monstrous and Barry Bonds turning from a contact hitter to the best slugger in baseball after gaining 30lbs of muscle mass.
+Mark McGwire and Sammy Sosa are looking monstrous, and Barry Bonds are turning from a contact hitter to the best slugger in baseball after gaining 30lbs of muscle mass.

 That’s another issue, right?
 If strength didn’t help you hit it longer, why use steroids to play baseball?

-I’m not suggesting that baseball players or golfers take steroids.
-What I’m saying that the fact that these are rampant in baseball indicate that strength will help with hitting longer.
+I’m not suggesting that baseball players or golfers take steroids; what I’m saying is that these are rampant in baseball indicates that strength will help with hitting longer.

 Steroids do not improve technique or reaction time; they make you stronger and more muscular.
-And the fact that they became rampant in baseball, indicate that they worked at improving performance and therefore that getting stronger indeed help you hit it further.
+And the fact that they became rampant in baseball indicates that they worked at improving performance and, therefore, that getting stronger indeed helps you hit it further.

 Of course, what I suggest is getting stronger via training, not drugs.

-While the baseball bat is heavier than a golf club, both movements are very similar in mechanical structure as well as the physical capacities required.
+While the baseball bat is heavier than a golf club, both movements are very similar in mechanical structure and the physical capacities required.

 “In the past, a lot of golfers hit it very long without strength training!” you may say.

 But a lot of baseball players hit it far without training too.
-But ever since training started in baseball, a lot more players hit it long and the longest hitters hit it longer.
+Since training started in baseball, a lot more players hit it long, and the longest hitters hit it longer.
 Those with the natural gift to hit far might not need training that much.
 But these are the minority.
 The people with average genetics will need all the help they can get.